I tried 7 Captions AI alternatives: The best AI content tools of 2026

 All those tools are great for creating marketing content, but let’s go back to that bigger question.
 For most businesses, the biggest day-to-day headache isn't pumping out another Reel, it's dealing with the never-ending flood of customer questions.

 This is where AI can be a true multiplier.
-In the same way OpusClip turns one long video into ten short ones, eesel AI turns your team's collective knowledge into an AI agent that can handle thousands of customer conversations.
+In the same way OpusClip turns one long video into ten short ones, eesel AI turns your team's collective knowledge into an AI agent that can handle thousands of customer conversations, the way the top AI agents do.
 It’s the same idea of automation, just pointed at a more central part of your business.

 What makes that approach different is how simple it is: